jsrobson10/BdfCpp/README.md

 		They have a character at the end to say what type they are.

-		They can be:
+		The tag at the end can be:
-			- I: Integer
+			- I: Integer - a value between -2^31 and 2^31 - 1
-			- S: Short
+			- S: Short - a value between -32768 and 32767
-			- L: Long
+			- L: Long - a value between -2^63 and 2^63 - 1
-			- B: Byte
+			- B: Byte - a value between -128 and 127
-			- D: Double
+			- D: Double - has 15 decimal digits of precision
-			- F: Float
+			- F: Float - has 7 decimal digits of precision
 	*/
 	"number": 42I,
+	"byte": -23B,
+	"decimal": 73.5D,

 	/*
 		This is a boolean.
 It can